openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/credential_offer_by_reference.json}}

 When retrieving Credential Offer from the Credential Offer URL, `application/json` media type MUST be used.
-The Credential Offer cannot be signed and it is a deliberate design decision to not use `application/jwt` with `"alg": "none"`.
+The Credential Offer cannot be signed and MUST NOT use `application/jwt` with `"alg": "none"`.

 ## Credential Offer Response